ales-tsurko/midi-player/README.md

 A MIDI file player library with integrated synthesizer ([`rustysynth`](https://crates.io/crates/rustysynth)).

-It's independent from audio library and provides optional GUI written in **iced**.
+It's independent from audio library, that means you should provide your own audio loop and run the render function within it.

-Has all the basic features: play/stop, position, volume, tempo parameters and position observer, which allows you to track playhead position in the real-time.
+The player has play/stop, position, volume and tempo parameters, and position observer, which allows you to track the play position in the real-time.

-The player controller is separated from the player engine and can be used on a different thread (i.e from GUI).